wkigenyi/material-ui-docs/docs/data/joy/components/drawer/drawer.md

 ### Mobile navigation

-A common use case for the Drawer is to build mobile-friendly navigation menus:

 {{"demo": "DrawerMobileNavigation.js"}}

-### Inset drawer
+### Filter drawer

-An inset drawer is a panel that's not anchored to any edge of the screen.

-You can achieve this by applying background and padding values to the Drawer component, and using either a Box or [Sheet](/joy-ui/react-sheet/) component for a full-height wrapper, as shown below:
+To create an inset panel, set the background and padding of the Drawer's content slot and then create a full height wrapper using [Sheet](/joy-ui/react-sheet/) or Box component.

 {{"demo": "DrawerFilters.js"}}